-The COVID-19 test is performed in the comfort of your car outside our clinic, patient is evaluated by the provider, and results are available within just a few hours via call or email upon request.
+The COVID-19 test is performed in our clinic; the patient is evaluated by the provider, and results are available within via call or email upon request.

 Learn more about the COVID-19 test administered in our clinic.

 How does the assay work?